ronpowell.co.uk

 The novel is dedicated to the people of Malta and the pilots from all over the world who fought to protect them.
 The cover by Martin Butler is based on the image, Spitfire Flypast, by Paolo Camera.

-Wings Over Malta is available as an ebook or paperback from Amazon.
+Wings Over Malta is available as an ebook audio book or paperback from Amazon.

 Reviews: